 Archives of Budo Science of Martial Arts and Extreme Sports is published using the open access model.
 All original scientific content is available free of charge for personal use without restrictions on the journal's website at: www.SMAES.ArchBudo.com

-The submission and peer-review of manuscripts are free of charge.
-Authors are only requested to pay $250 USD (or 750 PLN) gross for online article.
+Authors are only requested to pay either $550 USD (or 2,500 PLN) gross for online article.
 This fee is requested after positive evaluation of a manuscript, based on invoice.
 Authors may be also obliged to cover additional fee for Developmental Editing, if the manuscript requires.
 Developmental Editing expands editing focus beyond your paper’s writing.
 It includes improvements to presentation, argument, clarity, and flow.

 Bank transfer are only accepted.
 In the title of the transfer, the number of the invoice and article must be stated.
 All fees associated with bank transfer are covered by the payer author !